kavya12k/blackjack/README.md

-# blackjack
+# Blackjack
-created as final project for our CS class!
+Contributors: Kavya Krishnamurthy, Adithri Sharma, Edwin Li This project was created as a part of our AP CS A final!
+It has a working GUI.